Brick (character): Fictional character biography

-In The New 52 reboot of DC's continuity, Brick is reintroduced as one of Richard Dragon's group called the Longbow Hunters, whose aim is to kill Green Arrow because of the $30 million bounty Dragon put out on him.
+In The New 52 reboot of DC's continuity, Brick is reintroduced as one of Richard Dragon's Longbow Hunters, who aim to kill Green Arrow because of the $30 million bounty Dragon put out on him.

 Brick re-appears in Green Arrow comics following DC Rebirth.
-He is a mercenary and member of the "Ninth Circle", an international criminal organization and bank alongside such assassins like Eddie Fyers, Shado and Cheshire.
+He is a mercenary and member of the "Ninth Circle", an international criminal organization and bank alongside Eddie Fyers, Shado, and Cheshire.